 ChemistryIn contemporary society, it is evident that the science of chemistry is no longer confined to the research laboratory, but is exerting a profound impact on social, political, and economic decisions at the local, national, and international levels.
 Chemistry is the recognized physical basis for the biological and psychological sciences and is important in every effort of our industrialized society.
-Students wishing to pursue a career in the chemical profession, medicine, dentistry, veterinary medicine, laboratory technology, or the environmental sciences are encouraged to consider the major program in chemistry with appropriate minors in other disciplines for their preparatory work.
+Students with a Bachelor’s Degree in Chemistry wishing to pursue a career in the chemical profession can find positions in chemistry, medicine, dentistry, veterinary medicine, laboratory technology, or the environmental sciences.
+Undergrad students planning to work in these fields are encouraged to consider the Bachelor’s program in Chemistry with appropriate minors in other disciplines for their preparatory work.

 - 71 Hours